One year part-time.

 Part-time tuition fee: £915 per 20 credits (please contact the Student Centre for further information).

 At the University of Suffolk, your tuition fees provide access to all the usual teaching and learning facilities that you would expect.
 However, there may be additional costs associated with your course that you will need to budget for.

-- BSc (Hons) Diagnostic radiography or equivalent
+- BSc (Hons) Diagnostic Radiography or equivalent

-- A reference from the clinical department
+- A supporting statement and reference from their employer

 If you have previously studied at higher education level before you may be able to transfer credits to a related course at the University of Suffolk and reduce the period of study time necessary to achieve your degree.